ktaylor63/southeast/site/content/articles/director-refuge-a-natural-treasure.md

 {{< figure class="photo-center" src="/images/pages/boneyard-beach.jpg" alt="A beach littered with dead trees." caption="The eclipse passed over the boneyard, so named because salt water has killed the trees that grew too close to the surf at Bulls Bay, Cape Romain National Wildlife Refuge.
 Photo by Kristen Peters, USFWS." >}}

 “I don’t know of any other places that allow people such clarity [with nature],” said Sheehan.
-“I don’t know of any other places where people are allowed to visit wild landscapes.”

 One of those wild places: 66,000 acres of coastal forest, sand and wetland comprising Cape Romain National Wildlife Refuge.
 The tract, north of Charleston, was in the path of the [2017 solar eclipse](/articles/dark-delight/) – the last bit of North America the eclipse touched during its Aug.
 21 diagonal across the continent.
 Sheehan included the refuge in a two-state visit.